-- (1) dividends paid within 60 days after the date of declaration thereof if at such date of declaration such dividend would have complied with this covenant; provided, however, that at the time of payment of such dividend, no other Default has occurred and be continuing, or result therefrom; provided further, however, that such dividend will be included in the calculation of the amount of Restricted Payments; - (2) WABCO and its Restricted Subsidiaries from making loans or advancements to, or investments in, any Joint Venture in an aggregate amount not exceeding \$15 million plus the lesser of any amounts received as repayment of any such loan, advancement or investment and the initial amount thereof;

-- (3) the declaration or payment of dividends on our common stock following a public offering of its common stock of up to 6% per annum of the Net Cash Proceeds received by us in such public offering; - (4) WABCO and its Restricted Subsidiaries from making any contribution to the ESOP or refinancing the ESOP Loan; - (5) any purchase or redemption of our capital stock or Subordinated Indebtedness made by exchange for, or out of the proceeds of the substantially concurrent sale of, our capital stock (other than Disqualified Stock and other than capital stock issued or sold to our subsidiary or the ESOP); provided, however, that (A) such purchase or redemption is excluded in the calculation of the amount of Restricted Payments and (B) the net cash proceeds from such sale shall be excluded from the calculation of amounts under clause (3)(B) of the paragraph above; - (6) any purchase or redemption of Subordinated Indebtedness made by exchange for, or out of the proceeds of the substantially concurrent sale of, our Indebtedness which is permitted to be incurred pursuant to the covenant described under "Limitation on Indebtedness"; provided, however, that such purchase or redemption is excluded in the calculation of the amount of Restricted Payments; - (7) loans and advances to our employees or any of our Restricted Subsidiaries for travel, entertainment and relocation expenses in the ordinary course of business in an aggregate amount outstanding at any one time not to exceed \$5 million; - (8) the redemption of up to 4,000,000 shares of common stock from Scandinavian Incentive Holdings, B.V. on or prior to April 30, 1997 at an aggregate price that, together with Restricted Payments otherwise permitted under clause (3) of the paragraph above, would not exceed \$44,000,000; provided, however, that Restricted Payments made pursuant to this clause (8) are included in the calculation of Restricted Payments for all purposes under clause (3) of the paragraph above (this redemption occurred in March 1997); and - (9) up to an aggregate amount of \$2,000,000 of additional Restricted Payments from and after March 21, 1997 until such time as we have the authority under the paragraph above to make such Restricted Payments; provided, however, that Restricted Payments made pursuant to this clause (9) shall be included in the calculation of Restricted Payments for all purposes under clause (3) of the paragraph above.
-For purposes of performing the calculation specified in clause (3) of the paragraph above, amounts paid in respect of clauses (1) and (3) of this paragraph shall be counted as Restricted Payments and amounts paid in respect of clauses (2), (4) and (5) of this paragraph shall not be counted as a Restricted Payments.
+date of declaration such dividend would have complied with this covenant; provided, however, that at the time of payment of such dividend, no other Default shall have occurred and be continuing (or result therefrom); provided further, however, that such dividend shall be included in the calculation of the amount of Restricted Payments; (ii) our company and its Restricted Subsidiaries from making loans or advancements to, or investments in, any Joint Venture in an aggregate amount not exceeding \$15 million plus the lesser of (i) any amounts received as repayment of any such loan, advancement or investment and (ii) the initial amount thereof; (iii) the declaration or payment of dividends on our common stock following a public offering of its common stock of up to 6% per annum of the Net Cash Proceeds received by us in such public offering; (iv) our company and its Restricted Subsidiaries from making any contribution to the ESOP or refinancing the ESOP Loan; (v) any purchase or redemption of our Capital Stock or Subordinated Indebtedness made by exchange for, or out of the proceeds of the substantially concurrent sale of, our Capital Stock (other than Disqualified Stock and other than Capital Stock issued or sold to our Subsidiary or the ESOP); provided, however, that (A) such purchase or redemption shall be excluded in the calculation of the amount of Restricted Payments and (B) the Net Cash Proceeds from such sale shall be excluded from the calculation of amounts under clause (3)(B) of paragraph (a) above; (vi) any purchase or redemption of Subordinated Indebtedness made by exchange for, or out of the proceeds of the substantially concurrent sale of, our Indebtedness which is permitted to be Incurred pursuant to the covenant described under "Limitation on Indebtedness"; provided, however, that such purchase or redemption shall be excluded in the calculation of the amount of Restricted Payments; (vii) loans and advances to our employees or any of our Restricted Subsidiaries for travel, entertainment and relocation expenses in the ordinary course of business in an aggregate amount outstanding at any one time not to exceed \$5 million; (viii) the redemption of up to 4,000,000 shares of common stock from Scandinavian Incentive Holdings, B.V. on or prior to April 30, 1997 at an aggregate price that, together with Restricted Payments otherwise permitted under clause (a) above, would not exceed \$44,000,000; provided, however, that Restricted Payments made pursuant to this clause (viii) shall be included in the calculation of Restricted Payments for all purposes under clause (3) of paragraph (a) above (this redemption occurred in March 1997); and (ix) up to an aggregate amount of \$2,000,000 of additional Restricted Payments from and after March 21, 1997 until such time as we have the authority under paragraph (a) above to make such Restricted Payments; provided, however, that Restricted Payments made pursuant to this clause (ix) shall be included in the calculation of Restricted Payments for all purposes under clause 3 of paragraph (a) above.
+For purposes of performing the calculation specified in clause (a)(3) above, amounts paid in respect of clauses (i) and (iii) of this paragraph (b) shall be counted as Restricted Payments and amounts paid in respect of clauses (ii), (iv) and (v) of this paragraph (b) shall not be counted as a Restricted Payments.
 Any sale or transfer of property by an Unrestricted Subsidiary to our company or a Restricted Subsidiary with the intention of taking back a lease of that property will be considered a loan to that Unrestricted Subsidiary for this purpose.